JonathanWoollett-Light/spiky/README.md

 ### Misc

+- re-write to lower level `cuDNN` to avoid `CuPy`s bad documentation (for `cupy.cudnn`) and worse performance.
+  The aim should be to acheive similat performance to snnTorch in n-mnist classification.
 - add GitHub action that runs black, pyright, pytest and pdoc (for pdoc it should also post the github page in the action)
 - run `snnTorch` to compare and improve until reaching similar performance for n-mnist and st-mnist.
 - output the EFLOPs metrics for models to give an idea of their foundational performance.